pawelrapacz/daterem-console/README.md

 <pre>
 [01.01.2022]

-some awesome title some awesome description some awesome title some awesome description
+some awesome title       some awesome description some awesome title       some awesome description some awesome title       some awesome description some awesome title       some awesome description
 </pre>

 ### Deleting reminders
 You can delete specified reminder by using:
 <pre><code>daterem --delete 1</code></pre>
-This commad deleted reminder that has number 1, now when you list our reminders you can see that the first one was deleted.
+This commad deleted reminder that has number 1, now when you list all reminders you can see that the first one was deleted.
 <pre>
-C:> daterem --list
+$ daterem --list
+No.   Date           Title                    Description

-1 - 01.01.2022 - some awesome title - some awesome description
+1     01.01.2022     some awesome title       some awesome description 2     Sunday         some awesome title       some awesome description 3     Everyday       some awesome title       some awesome description
 </pre>

 ### Outdated reminders